CurlyBytes/codeigniter-iii-ultimate/docs/notes.md

 php composer.phar status
 php composer.phar self-update

---
- show                   Shows information about packages. status                 Shows a list of locally modified packages, for packages installed from source.
+search about https://packagist.org/packages/phpcompatibility/php-compatibility this package on proper usage -- show                   Shows information about packages. status                 Shows a list of locally modified packages, for packages installed from source.